 - Go to the drop down user menu in the top right of the Read the Docs dashboard and clicking Settings (https://readthedocs.org/accounts/edit/).

-- On the Details tab, you can deselect See paid advertising.
+- On the Advertising tab, you can deselect See paid advertising.

-Project owners can also disable advertisements for their projects.
+Project owners can also opt out of paid advertisements for their projects.
 You can change these options:

 - Change your advertising settings